Shikharhacks007/Web-dev-project/README.md

 Grouping all the material on google classroom into one Drive folder for each subject separately.
 Extracting specific sections of a video for a specific topic or keyword.

-We could not keep the entire project in one repo as it partially used Django and partially Flask Link to EDUBuddy repo: [https://github.com/devmrfitz/edu-buddy/](https://github.com/devmrfitz/edu-buddy/)
+We could not keep the entire project in one repo as it partially used Django and partially Flask.

+Link to EDUBuddy repo: [https://github.com/devmrfitz/edu-buddy/](https://github.com/devmrfitz/edu-buddy/)

 Seekerbot caters to satisfy our hunger for answers about queries related to our Institution.